emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 libraries for relevant external symbols.

-By default, the implementation is added to **library.js** (and this is where you'll find the Emscripten implementation of *libc*).
+By default, the implementation is added to **library.js** (and this is where you'll find parts of Emscripten's *libc*).
 You can put the JavaScript implementation in your own library file and add it using the :ref:`emcc option <emcc-js-library>` ``--js-library``.
 See `test_js_libraries`_ in **tests/test_other.py** for a complete working